 The economy has virtually shut down due to the coronavirus pandemic.
 Consequently, it’s hard to tell what’s still open.
 We don’t attempt to list every place in the Lower Mainland that’s open – that would be an ever-changing and impossible task!
 We do list some places, however, and suggest where you can find other lists and sources of information.

 Below is a list of places that we know are still open.
 After our list of some of the many places that have either remained open or have reopened after initially closing, we recommend other websites with more lists of open businesses and organizations.
 To learn more about places to find what’s open in different parts of the Lower Mainland click Resources for Open Places.

-Not many tourist attractions are currently operating in Vancouver.
-More and more though will slowly begin to reopen.
-As of late June, attractions and other places of interest that are open or are soon to reopen include (but are not limited to) the following:
+Not all tourist attractions are currently operating in Vancouver.
+Some are, but others aren’t.
+As of mid-January, 2021, attractions and other places of interest that are open include the following (although exact details are subject to change at any time).

-- Aquabus & False Creek Ferries – the passenger boats that go up and down the waters of False Creek are running again as of May 22nd.
+- Aquabus & False Creek Ferries – the passenger boats that go up and down the waters of False Creek are running (and have been since late May).

 - Beaty Biodiversity Museum – the biological-themed museum at UBC is now open once again as of July 2020.

 - Bill Reid Gallery – the Vancouver art gallery featuring the works of Bill Reid and other First Nations artists reopened its doors on June 6th.

 - Blarney Stone – the Irish pub in Gastown reopened on May 20th for dine-in service.